June 30, 2024 flowers that attract butterflies to your garden

 Care Tips

-Divide plants every few years to prevent overcrowding and maintain vigor.
-Bee Balm is also great for adding a splash of color to a butterfly garden.
+Divide the plants every few years to prevent overcrowding and so they stay strong and health.
+Bee Balm is also great for adding a some color to a butterfly garden.

 Aster

-Asters bloom in late summer and fall, providing crucial nectar for butterflies as they prepare for migration.
+Asters bloom in late summer and fall.
+This means they are a great source of nectar for butterflies as they prepare for migration.

 Growing Conditions